Bounds on Linear Tur\'{a}n Number for Trees: Proof of

 \section{Proof of \Cref{E4thm}}

+We begin by outlining the main idea of the proof, and then present the argument in a sequence of steps.

+\textbf{Proof idea.} We argue by contradiction.
+Assuming the hypergraph has more than $\frac{(2r-1)n}{r}$ edges, we show that the degree distribution forces the existence of an edge whose vertices have large total degree.
+We then show that such an edge must contain vertices with sufficiently large degrees, which yields a copy of $E_4^r$ with that edge as its base, a contradiction.

-\begin{proof} Suppose the statement in \Cref{E4thm} is false.
-Assume $H$ to be the minimal counterexample.
-Thus, $H$ is $E_4^r$-free linear $r$-uniform hypergraph on $n$ vertices and $|E(H)| > \frac{(2r-1)n}{r}$; also, for any $H'$, subhypergraph of $H$, the bound holds.
+\textbf{Step 1:} \textit{Minimal counterexample and basic properties.} Suppose the statement in \Cref{E4thm} is false.
+Let $H$ be a minimal counterexample.
+Thus, $H$ is an $E_4^r$-free linear $r$-uniform hypergraph on $n$ vertices with $|E(H)| > \frac{(2r-1)n}{r}$, and every proper subhypergraph satisfies the bound.